qpsolvers/qpsolvers/README.md

 ## Contributing

-We welcome contributions, see the [contribution guidelines](https://github.com/qpsolvers/qpsolvers/blob/master/CONTRIBUTING.md) for details.
+We welcome contributions!
+The first step is to install the library and use it.
+Report any bug in the [issue tracker](https://github.com/qpsolvers/qpsolvers/issues).
+If you're a developer looking to hack on open source, check out the [contribution guidelines](https://github.com/qpsolvers/qpsolvers/blob/master/CONTRIBUTING.md) for suggestions.

 We are also looking forward to hearing about your use cases!
 Please share them in [Show and tell](https://github.com/qpsolvers/qpsolvers/discussions/categories/show-and-tell).